 “We need to make abortion not only illegal, but unthinkable,” said Deacon Georgette Forney, President of Anglicans for Life.
-This was the mantra repeatedly expressed by her and others during the ySummit 2022, youth-centered event held Thursday evening, January 20, at The Falls Church Anglican in, Virginia.
+This was the mantra repeatedly expressed by her and others during the ySummit 2022, a youth-centered event held Thursday evening, January 20, at The Falls Church Anglican in, Virginia.

 The gathering of Anglican youth from around the United States was an effort to help youth fully understand the worth of all human life, including their own.